1. BigRentz

 • About 6 billion gallons of treated water are lost every day in the United States.
 This is enough to fill more than 9,000 swimming pools daily.

 • More than 30,000 miles of inventoried levees exist across the country.
-For 10,000 more miles, the condition — and even their location — isn’t known.
+For 10,000 miles of levees, their condition and location aren’t known.

-Repairs and new construction are imperative to the state of America’s infrastructure, which means devoting millions of dollars to the costs of materials and construction equipment, as well as worker salaries.
-But it appears help is on the way.
+Repairs and new construction are imperative to the state of America’s infrastructure, which means devoting millions of dollars to the costs of materials and construction equipment rentals, as well as worker salaries.
+To that end, it falls on lawmakers to prioritize these concerns.

 U.S. Infrastructure Investment

 Even wider gaps exist in datasets for other infrastructure areas, though the overall needs are less costly.
-For instance, the funding for dams is just $12.5 billion, but $93.6 billion is needed.
+For instance, the ASCE estimates that almost $20 billion is needed to repair America’s high-hazard potential dams.
 Funding also is well below half of what’s needed for:

 • Levees